-- In a small bowl whisk the honey-thyme dressing ingredients together; reserve 2 Tbs. for later.
+- In a small bowl whisk the honey-thyme dressing ingredients together.

 - In a large mixing bowl, toss the potatoes with 1 Tbs. olive oil, then spread them over a rimmed baking sheet in a single layer; season with salt and pepper, to taste.

 - Roast the potatoes, uncovered for 20 minutes.
-Meanwhile, toss the broccoli with 1 Tbs. olive oil and the Parmesan cheese in the mixing bowl you used for the potatoes.
+Meanwhile, using the same mixing bowl you used for the potatoes, toss the broccoli with 1 Tbs. olive oil.

 - Add the broccoli and sausage coins to the potatoes on the sheet pan; generously brush the sausage with the prepared honey-thyme dressing; roast the sheet pan meal for another 10 minutes, or until the broccoli is a beautiful, bright green and fork-tender.

-- Remove the sheet pan from the oven, drizzling the remaining honey-thyme dressing over all.
+- Remove the sheet pan from the oven; drizzle with the honey-thyme dressing over all.
 Serve at once!

 Thanks for visiting!
 I hope you return soon for more yummy recipes for your family.